scalaspring/scalatest-spring/README.md

 ### ScalaTest Spring Integration (scalatest-spring)

-Integrates ScalaTest with Spring to manage test context lifecycle.
-Uses standard Spring annotations and a stackable Scala trait.
+Integrates ScalaTest with Spring to manage test context lifecycle using standard Spring annotations and a stackable Scala trait.

 #### Getting Started